 The Canadian Transportation Agency (CTA) on Tuesday announced it will set the volume-related composite price index (VRCPI) at 1.4371 for Canadian National Railway (CN) and 1.5148 for Canadian Pacific Railway (CP) for the 2019-20 crop year starting Aug.
 1.

-The 2019-20 crop year will be the first in which CN and CP get separate VRCPIs, following amendments passed last year to the Canada Transportation Act dealing with the maximum revenue entitlement (MRE) program, which sets revenue caps for Prairie grain freight.
+The 2019-20 crop year will be the second in which CN and CP get separate VRCPIs, following amendments passed last year to the Canada Transportation Act dealing with the maximum revenue entitlement (MRE) program, which sets revenue caps for Prairie grain freight.

 The VRCPI is an inflation factor, reflecting a composite of forecast prices for railway labour, fuel, materials and capital purchases.